BugSplat-Git/bugsplat-unreal/README.md

 | Generate dSYMs as a bundle for third party crash tools | true |
 | Support bitcode in shipping | false |

 Additionally, have found that sometimes iOS applications won't crash while the USB cable is connected.
-If this happens, disconnect the USB cable and rerun the application to trigger a crash.
+If this happens, disconnect the USB cable and re-run the application to trigger a crash.

-## Usage
+## 🏃 Usage

 Once you've installed the plugin, add the following C++ snippet to your game to generate a sample crash.